TERMS AND CONDITIONS (12th December 2020)

 5. Subscriptions, Pricing and Availability

-5.1 We make all reasonable efforts to ensure that all general descriptions of the services available from Us (specifically, Our Web App) correspond to the actual services that will be provided to you.
+5.1 We make all reasonable efforts to ensure that all general descriptions of the services available from Us (specifically, Our Service) correspond to the actual services that will be provided to you.
 There may, however, be minor variations from descriptions from time to time.

 5.2 Please note that sub-Clause 5.1 does not exclude Our responsibility for mistakes due to negligence on Our part and refers only to minor variations in Our services, not to different services altogether.

-5.3 Where appropriate, you may be required to select your required Subscription.
-Different types of Subscription provide access to different features in Our Web App.
+5.3 Where appropriate, Clients may be required to select your required Subscription.
+Different types of Subscription provide access to different features in Our Service.
 Please ensure that you select the appropriate Subscription when prompted.